NFL Week 10 winners, losers: 49ers' win over Chargers leaves much to be desired

 The matchup was billed as the unveiling of Shanahan’s deep playbook with dual-threat stars Deebo Samuel and Christian McCaffrey sharing the field for a full game.

 However, McCaffrey only gained 38 rushing yards on 14 carries (2.7 average) and was given one fewer touch (18) than backup running back Elijah Mitchell (19).
 Samuel touched the football just six times for 51 yards.
-The 49ers scored two touchdowns and 22 points against the Chargers’ defense ranked bottom five in points allowed.
+The 49ers scored two touchdowns and 22 points against a Chargers defense ranked bottom five in points allowed.

 “I was proud of our team today,” Shanahan said after the game.
 “I want to play better.
 I want to blow people out.
 I want to score every time we go.

-“But those are the type of game [Los Angeles] is really good at winning.”
+“But those are the type of games [Los Angeles] is really good at winning.”

 A win is a win.
 But it’s OK to not be satisfied.